-In this section we consider an information-theoretic explanation for the behaviour of the agent.
+In this section we consider an information-theoretic explanation for the behavior of the agent.
 Mobile adaptive agents do not only process information from their sensors, they also move to generate it.
-In this case all successful controllers moved the agent such that the falling object was kept in its visual field until the decisive moment of selecting the appropriate action for the object type.
-This is of course an obvious strategy, but when the visual field is examined through an information-theoretic lens it becomes evident that some controllers have evolved to achieve this by maximising sensory information, for at least some of the time.
-In the foregoing we explore how far this is the case, and over what timescale this adaptation takes place.
+In this case all successful controllers moved the agent so that the falling object was kept in its visual field until the decisive moment of selecting the appropriate action for the object type.
+This is of course an obvious strategy, but when the visual field is examined through an information-theoretic lens, it becomes evident that some controllers have evolved to achieve this by maximizing sensory information, for at least some of the time.
+In the following we explore how far this is the case, and over what time scale this adaptation takes place.

-For each trial we subject our agents to, what the agent will 'see' at any particular point in space and time is predetermined, as the horizontal position and vertical velocity of the object is constant, unaffected by the agent, and its apprehension is unaffected by noise.
-The lookup tables we used for the sensor model essentially extend over the entire space and time of the trial, and so can be easily analysed for informational content.
-We quantised the stimuli levels in the tables to 200 distinct levels.
-For each location in space-time we treat the combination of 7 stimuli as a single event, and then calculate the probability of occurrence, over all space-time, for each event.
-From this probability mass function we then compute the self-information, I, of each location (x,t), using the following equation:
+For each trial we subject our agents to, what the agent will see at any particular point in space and time is predetermined, as the horizontal position and vertical velocity of the object are constant, unaffected by the agent, and their apprehension is unaffected by noise.
+The lookup tables we used for the sensor model essentially extend over the entire space and time of the trial, and so can be easily analyzed for informational content.
+We quantized the stimulus in the tables to 200 distinct levels.
+For each location in space-time we treat the combination of seven stimuli as a single event, and then calculate the probability of occurrence, over all space-time, for each event.
+From this probability mass function we then compute the self-information, I, of each location (x, t), using the following equation: